 This recipe is easily doubled or even tripled.
 It makes a wonderful meal prep idea for a workday lunch.
 Just bring a small container to work and reheat!

-You can make creme fraiche to serve with the soup, and I show exactly how in my post How to Make Creme Fraiche.
+You can even make your own creme fraiche to serve with the soup, and I show you exactly how to do just that in my post How to Make Creme Fraiche.
 It’s surprisingly easy!

-I hope you enjoy this simple and lovely Cream of Asparagus Soup.
-If you tried this recipe, I’d love to hear how it turned out!
+If you tried this Roasted Asparagus Soup recipe, I’d love to hear how it turned out!
 Just leave a rating or comment below, or take a picture and tag me @thecoppertable on Instagram, pin to a board on Pinterest or share with your friends on social media!
 If you have not signed up for my weekly newsletter, you can do that below.
 I have all sorts of exclusive content just for newsletter subscribers, and I’d love for you to join.
 Happy Cooking!

-This simple but elegant Cream of Asparagus Soup gets a huge flavor boost by roasting the asparagus first.
+This simple but elegant Asparagus Soup gets a huge flavor boost by roasting the asparagus first.
 It's lovely topped with fresh chives and creme fraiche!